 To build a tunnel, first Enbridge needs approval from the US Army Corps of Engineers and Michigan Public Service Commission (MPSC).
 MiCAN has teamed up with attorneys at the Environmental Law & Policy Center to intervene in this case and make sure the impacts this new oil infrastructure would have on the climate are considered.

-- In April, we won an important victory when the MPSC ruled to include climate change in Enbridge's Line 5 permit hearing.
-This is a HUGE win, and the first time a state agency is including climate in a review under the Michigan Environmental Protection Act, and the Commissioners overturned the ruling of the Administrative Law Judge to exclude evidence of climate change.
+- In April 2021, we won an important victory when the MPSC ruled to include climate change in Enbridge's Line 5 permit hearing.
+This was a HUGE win, and the first time a state agency is including climate in a review under the Michigan Environmental Protection Act, and the Commissioners overturned the ruling of the Administrative Law Judge to exclude evidence of climate change.
 This came after our attorneys argued our case to the Commissioners this spring, and we also submitted as public comment a letter signed by 120 businesses and more than 2,000 people urging the MPSC to include climate change evidence in their review of the proposed Line 5 tunnel.
-We are now working with expert witnesses to present this evidence, which is due in September.

 - In June 2021, the Acting Army assistant secretary announced their decision to require the US Army Corp to conduct a full Environmental Impact Statement (EIS) on Enbridge's proposed tunnel around Line 5.
 This is a step that could slow down Enbridge's plans and should result in significant new information about the dangerous climate effects of this proposed project.
 We fully expect that climate will be included in this EIS, based on executive action by President Biden and statements by the Secretary of Defense, and should result in significant new information about the climate effects of this dangerous and unnecessary tunnel project.